Early life of Joseph Stalin: Childhood: 1878–1893

 His parents were Ekaterine (Keke) and Besarion Jughashvili (Beso).
 He was their third child; the first two, Mikheil and Giorgi, had died in infancy.

 Stalin's father, Besarion, was a shoemaker and owned a workshop that at one point employed as many as ten people, but which slid into ruin as Stalin grew up.
 Beso had specialised in producing traditional Georgian footwear and did not produce the European-style shoes that were becoming increasingly fashionable.
 This, combined with the deaths of his previous two infant sons, precipitated his decline into alcoholism.
 The family found themselves living in poverty.
-The couple had to leave their home and moved into nine different rented rooms over ten years.
+The couple had to leave their home and move into nine different rented rooms over ten years.

 Besarion also became violent towards his family.
 To escape the abusive relationship, Keke took Stalin and moved into the house of a family friend, Father Christopher Charkviani.
 She worked as a house cleaner and launderer for several local families who were sympathetic to her plight.
 Keke was a strict but affectionate mother to Stalin.
 She was a devout Christian, and both she and her son regularly attended church services.
 In 1884, Stalin contracted smallpox, which left him with facial pock marks for the rest of his life.

 Charkviani's teenaged sons taught Stalin the Russian language.
 Keke was determined to send her son to school, something that none of the family had previously achieved.
 In late 1888, when Stalin was ten, he enrolled at the Gori Church School.
 This was normally reserved for the children of clergy, but Charkviani ensured that Stalin received a place by claiming that the boy was the son of a deacon.
 This may be the reason why—in 1934—Stalin claimed to have been the son of a priest.
 There were many local rumours that Beso was not Stalin's real father, which in later life Stalin himself encouraged.
 Stalin biographer Simon Sebag Montefiore nonetheless thought it likely that Beso was the father, in part due to the strong physical resemblance that they shared.
 Beso eventually attacked a policeman while drunk which resulted in the authorities ejecting him from Gori.
 He moved to Tiflis, where he worked at the Adelkhanov shoe factory.